olofer/yasph/README.md

 ### Demo not depending on post-test files
 In the `build` folder run the script `../scripts/demo.sh` as a self-contained illustration of how to run and use the program.
 Run the browser program on the output file `octagon.yashp` to playback simulation results.

+### Diagnostics trace files
+The browser program `browser/trace-viewer.html` can be used to view time traces of column data in the output files specified with the `trace-file` (and `trace-steps`) options.
+These files are basic CSV files.

 ## Useful references
 TBD.